Chirag-Vasisth/AI-Book-Recommender-Chatbot/README.md

 # Book Recommender Chatbot

-A sophisticated book recommendation chatbot with multiple features including multi-turn conversations, mood-based recommendations, multi-language support, and more.
+A sophisticated book recommendation chatbot with multiple features including multi-turn conversations, mood-based recommendations, and more.

 ## Features